CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-05-chain-of-thought-grand-canonical-inference.md

 Blondel's theorem already tells us that local next-token logits contain a soft value term summarizing future continuation mass {% cite blondel2025autoregressive %}.
 The grand-canonical extension does not replace that statement.
 It adds a second layer on top of it.

-For each fixed reasoning length $N$, the joint law over $\mathbf{u}=\mathbf{z}\oplus \mathbf{y}$$ is still a canonical reference-measure EBM, and Blondel's soft Bellman recursion applies token by token along that sequence.
-The grand-canonical model then sums these canonical slices over all admissible values of $$N$$ with weight $$\zeta^N$.
+For each fixed reasoning length $$N$$, the joint law over $$\mathbf{u}=\mathbf{z}\oplus \mathbf{y}$$ is still a canonical reference-measure EBM, and Blondel's soft Bellman recursion applies token by token along that sequence.
+The grand-canonical model then sums these canonical slices over all admissible values of $$N$$ with weight $$\zeta^N$$.
 In other words, Blondel explains how future mass is compressed into local logits *within* a fixed continuation, while the grand-canonical extension explains how explicit reasoning introduces an *outer* marginalization over how much latent computation the model is allowed to externalize.

 This resolves an apparent tension.
 If next-token logits already look ahead, why can chain-of-thought still help?
 The answer is not that zero-shot decoding is purely myopic.
 The answer is that the model must approximate its continuation free energies with finite capacity.
 Hard problems can demand a sharper estimate of suffix mass than a single internal look-ahead pass can provide.
 Emitting intermediate reasoning tokens turns hidden future integration into an explicit sequence of state updates.
-Each emitted token moves the prefix from $$s_t$$ to $s_{t+1}$, and the model reevaluates a new local soft value on a refined state.
+Each emitted token moves the prefix from $$s_t$$ to $$s_{t+1}$$, and the model reevaluates a new local soft value on a refined state.
 Chain-of-thought therefore spends extra inference-time compute to sequentially refine the approximation of the same free-energy object that Blondel identifies inside the logits.

 That is also why the strongest defensible statement is modest but useful.
 Chain-of-thought does not magically create a new objective.
 It enlarges the latent phase space over which the model can represent and marginalize structured futures.
 When the pretrained prior and the verifier reward are aligned with the task, that larger phase space can lower the relevant grand-potential gaps and improve answer selection.
 When they are not aligned, longer reasoning can simply generate longer mistakes.